joshuadowding/launchar/CONFIGURE.md

 Cols=3          # number of columns in the application grid.
 ```

 ## Commands

-launchar can be extended with configurable commands in `commands.ini`.
+Lawnchair can be extended with configurable commands in `commands.ini`.
 A command is triggered by appending `,<keyword>` to the search filter.

 Each command is an entry with the following format.